by Robert Booth

 1. Reform Started Before the Reformation

 Martin Luther is the name most commonly associated with Reformation, and rightly so.
 But the initial fires of Reformation happened years before.
-Jan Hus (also spelled John Huss), Peter Waldo, and John Wycliffe are just three of several church leaders who preceded Martin Luther.
+Peter Waldo, John Wycliffe, and John Huss are just three of several church leaders who preceded Martin Luther.
 They, too, worked on reforming the church on such matters as the accessibility of Scripture, preaching, and papal reform before the sixteenth century.
 Like Luther, they were branded heretics by the church.
 They were arrested and executed for their faith.

 2. The Religious World Was in Turmoil